-I thought at various points in my life I was crazy, believing in these sick fables which surely couldn't exist, feeling foolish and less like an adult holding to these thoughts.
+I thought simply as a teen I was crazy, believing in these sick fables which surely couldn't exist, feeling foolish about it and less like an adult: holding on grasping tight to these phantom beliefs.

-Eventually, I came to a personal reasoning; believing that God was the only one, whom could take my life.
+Finally, I came to a personal reason, weighing the full presented factors prevailing on both sides: believing that God was the only one there who could take my life.

-I'm not afraid of any other consequences, feeling very comfortable under His watchful eyes: I do trust.
+I'm not afraid any more of any other consequences, finding myself being at ease: feeling very comfortable under His watchful eyes.

 This poem has not been translated into any other language yet.